- 6.1 The LifeQuest Database

 6.1 The LifeQuest Database

-LifeQuest contains over 13 million patent documents coming from a long list of patent authorities.
-The large majority (over nine million) are full text.
+LifeQuest contains over 16 million patent documents coming from a long list of patent authorities.
+The large majority are full text.
 We provide machine translations for non-English documents, however the PDFs are in the original language.

 The database consists of documents that were carefully chosen to belong to the domain of biology.
 To determine biology relatedness, we examined patent documents from life science companies in a wide variety of domains from pharma to med tech to agrochemical to food and cosmetics, we extracted all the CPC/IPCR codes from our GQ-Pat sequence database, and finally we carefully examined the CPC classification documentation.
 We chose the broadest interpretation of biology while attempting to avoid most non-pharmaceutical chemistry.